 Fall 2012 Counts

-In 2012 we switched from biannual to annual counts.
-We are currently looking for volunteers to help with counting in September!
+We are looking for volunteers to help with counting in September!
 The one hour of counting needs to take place between 7:15 and 8:45 A.M. or between 4:45 and 6:15 P.M. on one of the following days:

 Volunteers are able and encouraged to do more than one hour and/or day if possible!